 Grievances Related to GA Appointments

 Grievances related to GA appointments or duties should first be discussed with the supervising faculty member or the Vice Chair (in the case of independent instructors).
 If there is not satisfaction with the outcome of this discussion or if the complaint involves some other matter in the department that does not rise to the level of a policy violation, the student should discuss the matter with one or more of the following parties: Director of Graduate Studies, Vice Chair (if related to instruction), or a trusted faculty advisor, all of whom may consult with the department chair.
-The University Ombudsperson (described above) may also be a helpful resource at any point in the process.
+The University Ombudsperson (described below) may also be a helpful resource at any point in the process.

 If the problem cannot be resolved informally, the GA may appeal to the Department Chair for a hearing of the grievance.
 The Department Chair will consult with university professionals with expertise in the relevant area (e.g., human resources, etc.) and make a decision.
 In the event the student wishes to appeal the decision of the Department Chair, or for some reason feels it necessary in the first place to go beyond the department for adjudication, the student may use the Graduate School’s Grievance Procedures.
 See Section 9.5 of the Graduate School Handbook for additional information on grievance procedures.